Why Whoopi Goldberg won't say the President's name

 (CNN)Comedy legend Whoopi Goldberg steadfastly refuses to say President Trump's name out loud, despite acknowledging that he's "the man in charge."

-In an interview with CNN's David Axelrod on "The Axe Files," Goldberg said that she "can't" use Donald Trump's name in conjunction with the word "President," and that though she knows that "people don't like that I don't do it, I'm fine with that."
+In an interview with CNN's David Axelrod on "The Axe Files," airing Saturday at 7pm ET, Goldberg said that she "can't" use Donald Trump's name in conjunction with the word "President," and that though she knows that "people don't like that I don't do it, I'm fine with that."

 "There's lots of stuff I do that people don't like, you know, I can live with that," she added.